Multiscale Neural Networks for Approximating Green's Functions: Multiscale Neural Networks (MSNNs)

 \subsection{Approximation property of MSNN}

-Provided that \cref{assump2} holds, we can show the approximation rate of the proposed MSNN in the next two theorems.
-The difficulties in our approximation arise because we are approximating the Green's function based on the PDE~\cref{poisson_green}, which requires the approximation to contain derivative information for both the NNs and the Green's function.
+Under \cref{assump2}, we can show the approximation rate of the proposed MSNN in the next two theorems.
+The difficulties in our approximation arise because we are approximating the Green's function based on the PDE~\cref{approximatedd}, which requires the approximation to contain derivative information for both the NNs and the Green's function.
 Classical \(L^2\) or \(L^\infty\)-approximations, which do not contain derivative information, such as those in \cite{ma2020towards}, are not sufficient.
 Furthermore, when approximating Green's functions, the most challenging part is the region near \(\vx = \vy\).
 If we consider \(H^2\) approximation, we cannot ensure that this region is approximated well when the overall error is small, because the measure of that region is small compared to the whole domain.
-Therefore, we need to consider the \(L^\infty\)-error with second-order derivative information in the approximation. \begin{thm} For any $\varepsilon\in(0,1]$, suppose $\mathcal{N}_\varepsilon(\vx,\vy):\Omega\times\Omega\to \mathbb{R}$ is an $\varepsilon,\alpha^*$-$\vA(\vx)$-Barron function with respect to $\sigma(x)$ for all $\alpha^*\in \sR$, and \cref{assump2} holds and $\vz = (\vx, \vy)$.
-Then for any $n \ge 1$, there exists a set of large-scale NNs, denoted by $\mathcal{A}_n$, with activation function $\sigma_\varepsilon$ in \cref{eq:activation}, a finite $\alpha^*$ associated with $\beta=1$, i.e.,
+Therefore, we need to consider the \(L^\infty\)-error with second-order derivative information in the approximation. { Finally, we obtain Barron-space approximation bounds for activation functions that do not share the homogeneity property of \(\mathrm{ReLU}^{k}\); because such homogeneity would destroy the multiscale structure, our proof differs from the methods in \cite{luo2020two,gu2023stationary}. }